Regional Weather Summary

 NATIONAL WEATHER SERVICE LITTLE ROCK AR

-showers and thunderstorms will eventually affect the
+Scattered showers and thunderstorms will eventually affect the

 northwest half of Arkansas later today and tonight, with the best

 chances in the north.
 Highs today will range from the lower 70s to

 the lower 80s.
 Rain chances will diminish tonight as the upper level